Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     }
     ```

-    If you want to hear the teleport sound, you have to enter the the key *"teleport_sound"* into the `Localization key` text field.
+    If you want to hear the teleport sound, you have to enter the key *"teleport_sound"* into the `Localization key` text field.

 - #### Default resource path